Where Is Spring?

 The day was too hot to hop, too hot to stomp and too hot to romp, nevertheless, the three friends knew just what to do…

 The frog, the hog and the dog gathered along the edge of a nearby pond under a huge shade tree.
-While cooling my feet in the pond waters, I watched them with my trusty binoculars, as they tried their very best to stay cool…
+While cooling my feet in the pond waters, I watched them from afar with my trusty binoculars, as they tried their very best to stay cool…

 The small friend, the green frog, sat on a lily pad in the pond, which helped cool its smooth skin…